Rineloricaria phoxocephala

-Rineloricaria phoxocephala is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Amazon River basin in Brazil.
-The species reaches 15 cm (5.9 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria phoxocephala is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Amazon River basin in the Brazilian states of Acre, Amazonas and Rondônia.
+The species reaches a standard length of 15 cm and is believed to be a facultative air-breather.